johandry/blog/content/post/intro-microservice-in-go-1.md

 As you can see we access the API on port `80` because the container expose the API on port `8086` and we map it to port `80` with the option `-p 80:8086`.

-The image size is **276MB** (we can see this with `docker images`) it's considerable smaller compared with the **718MB** of an image based on Debian Jessie (try it replacing `FROM golang:alpine` by `FROM golang:1.8-jessie`) but we can make it smaller because in containers size matters.
+The image size is **276MB** (we can see this with `docker images`) it's considerable smaller compared with the **718MB** of an image based on Debian Jessie (try it replacing `FROM golang:alpine` by `FROM golang:1.8-jessie`) and we should make it smaller because in containers, size matters.
 Let's start with changing to a multi-stage build by replacing the `Dockerfile`

 {{<highlight dockerfile>}}
 # Build stage